 STUDENTS WITH DISABILITIES: Students who are mobility impaired, visually impaired, acoustically impaired, or having any of the following handicapping conditions.
-The following definitions of disability categories are those provided by the State Education Department (as of the 2014-15 academic year).
+The following definitions of disability categories are those provided by the State Education Department (as of October 13, 2017).

-Disability Categories:
+Disability Categories and Sub-Categories: